-PJM maintains a day-ahead, offer based market for 30-minute day-ahead secondary reserve.
-The Day-Ahead Scheduling Reserves Market (DASR) has no performance obligations.
+PJM maintains a day-ahead, offer based market for 30-minute day-ahead secondary reserve.32 The Day-Ahead Scheduling Reserves Market (DASR) has no performance obligations.

 DASR is provided by both generation and demand resources.
 DASR offers consist of price only.
 DASR MW are calculated by the market clearing engine.
 Available DASR MW are the lesser of the energy ramp rate for all online units times thirty minutes, or the economic maximum minus the day-ahead dispatch point.
 For offline resources capable of being online in thirty minutes, the DASR quantity is the economic maximum.
-In the first six months of 2016, the average available hourly DASR was 36,752 MW.
-This is a 1.5 percent increase from 36,192 MW from the same period in 2015.
-The DASR MW purchased averaged 5,501.0 MW per hour, an increase from 4,454.4 MW per hour in in the same period of 2015.
-Although there was no shortage of DASR in the market solution, the market has no requirements for or link to the availability of scheduled reserve during real-time hours.
+In the first nine months of 2016, the average available hourly DASR was 35,926 MW.
+This is a 2.2 percent decrease from 36,719 MW from the same period in 2015.
+The DASR MW purchased averaged 6,345 MW per hour, a small decrease from 6,401 MW per hour in the same period of 2015.
+The market solution results in resources being scheduled.
+But PJM has no real time secondary reserve dispatch so there is no requirement to maintain the DASR MW during real-time operations.
 Spinning events longer than 30 minutes, while rare, do occur.
 The spinning events of September 10, 2013, March 27, 2014, and April 7, 2015, are examples of when secondary reserve was needed but not enough was available in real time.